gallexis/PyTorrent/README.md

 You can ask me questions if you need help, or send me a pull request for new features or improvements.

+###Todo
+- Resume a download stopped
+- Leech or Seed to other peers

 ###Installation
 You can run the following command to install the dependencies using pip